Okay6/accessible-worker/README.md

   }
   ```

-- Register your own Channel Woker with ```AccessibleWorkerFactory```:
+- Register your own Channel Worker with ```AccessibleWorkerFactory```:

   ```typescript
    // register Channel Worker
    const channelWorkerClient = await AccessibleWorkerFactory.registerChannelWorker<InputEvents, OutputEvents>(MyAccessibleWorker)
   ```

-- Now, you can your own Channel Woker:
+- Now, you can use your own Channel Worker:

   ```typescript
    channelWorkerClient.on('COMBINED_MESSAGE', (msg: string) => {